House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Were witches’ stairs really used to ward off witches?

-It almost sounds plausible because of the Salem witch trials, but alternating tread stairs were not actually used to deter witches from entering homes.
-However, there are no mentions in historical literature¹ of these stairs being used to ward off witches.
+It almost sounds plausible because of the Salem witch trials, but alternating tread stairs did not deter witches from entering homes.
+There are no mentions in historical literature¹ of these stairs being used to ward off witches.
 The nickname likely came later due to the stairs being more common in New England and their unique look.

 How much cheaper are witches’ stairs than regular stairs?

-It’s impossible to give an accurate quote through an article, but you can expect to save hundreds of dollars going with alternating witches’ stairs over a regular stairway.
-Other factors that impact cost include the size of the stairway and the chosen material.
+It’s impossible to give an accurate quote, but you can expect to save hundreds of dollars going with alternating witches’ stairs over a regular stairway.
+Other factors that impact the cost include the size of the stairway and the chosen material.

 Are witches’ stairs right for me?

-If you have children, we wouldn’t recommend witches’ stairs for the sole reason that they’re unsafe.
-But if you live alone or there aren’t any kids in the home, they can be a great secondary stairway to access an attic or basement.
+If you have children, we wouldn’t recommend witches stairs because they’re unsafe.
+But if you live alone or have no kids in the home, they can be a great secondary stairway to access an attic or basement.
 They’ll save you floor space in your home and cost less, but you’ll need to learn how to walk up and down them.
-If you don’t mind that tradeoff, witches’ stairs might be the right choice for your home.
+If you don’t mind the tradeoff, witches stairs might be the right choice for your home.

 Conclusion

-Witches’ stairs have an unusual appearance and name, but they’re mainly a space and cost saver in homes.
+Witches stairs have an unusual appearance and name, but they’re mainly a space and cost saver in homes.
+They’re not recommended for homes with children since they’re difficult to climb.
+However, for homes without children, they’re an excellent option for saving space and construction costs.
 They can’t be the main stairway, but they’re a great alternative over ladders for attics and lofts.

 Featured Image Credit: Joshua Olsen, Unsplash